-- G. Armrest Tilt Adjustment- Turn the adjustment knob to the outside to raise the front of the armrest and to the inside to lower the front of the armrest. - H. Backrest Adjustment- Lift the lever to release the lever.
+- F. Lumbar Support Adjustment- Turn the adjustment knob to adjust both the height and curvature of the backrest cushion. - G. Armrest Tilt Adjustment- Turn the adjustment knob to the outside to raise the front of the armrest and to the inside to lower the front of the armrest. - H. Backrest Adjustment- Lift the lever to release the lever.
 Apply or release pressure to allow the backrest to move to the desired position. - Absorber Adjustment